Blog Posts by Andrew B. Collier / @datawookie

 Comrades Marathon Finish Predictions

-There are various approaches to predicting Comrades Marathon finishing times.
+Predicting Comrades Marathon finishing times is challenging and people have tried a few different approaches.
 Lindsey Parry, for example, suggests that you use two and a half times your recent marathon time.
 Sports Digest provides a calculator which predicts finishing time using recent times over three distances.
 I understand that this calculator is based on the work of Norrie Williamson.
-Let’s give them a test.
-I finished the 2013 Comrades Marathon in 09:41.
-Based on my marathon time from February that year, which was 03:38, Parry’s formula suggests that I should have finished at around 09:07.
-Read More →

 Read More →